Graylog2/documentation/pages/enterprise/forwarder.rst

 the configuration process for it.
 In case the Forwarder is not displayed yet, clicking on New Forwarder will give you information on how to configure and start it.

-********
-Security
-********

-The Forwarder connects to Graylog Cloud over TLS.
-This ensures data moves securely and reliably.

-Another layer of security required for the Forwarder is an API token.
-To ensure only Forwarders you trust can connect to your Graylog Cloud instance, Forwarders must be assigned and configured with a token to authenticate with Graylog Cloud.
-Any tokens used by the Forwarder must belong to the user Forwarder System User (built-in).
-You can find information about creating an `API token in the documentation <https://docs.graylog.org/en/4.0/pages/configuration/rest_api.html?highlight=token#creating-and-using-access-token>`__.

 *************
 Input Profile
 *************